Menuable/Accessible-Widgets/README.md

 faqAccordionWidget.init();
 ```

+#### AccordionWidget Init Options <a name="accordionwidgetoptions"></a>

+- `setAriaLabelledBy - boolean`
+  If the aria-labelledby attribute should be set on initialisation.
+Default value is true.

+- `persistAccordionViewState - boolean`
+  If one accordion panel MUST be open at all times.
+If true, the next sibling panel will automatically open and be given focus when one panel is closed.
+If the panel is the last in the accordion, the first panel in the accordion will be opened and given focus.
+Default value is false.

 ## Roadmap <a name="roadmap"></a>

-Presently the package only has implementations for one widget.
-Work is ongoing to add another widget for accordions and that should be completed.
+Presently the package only has implementations for two widget.
+Work is ongoing to add more widgets within the coming weeks with code improvements.
 Weekly releases can be expected until we complete all widgets.